Hygiene and prevention

 Good personal hygiene is the most effective way to limit the spread of COVID-19.
 We have shared some support for talking to children about Coronavirus.
 Below is further support for childcare providers about cleaning, hygiene and prevention.

 Everyone is being encouraged to help spread simple and effective hand hygiene messages.
-There's a free course you can take in EY smart to help understand the importance of handwashing in early years settings.
+There's a course you can take in CEY smart to help understand the importance of handwashing in early years settings.
 It won't take you longer than 10 minutes.

 There is guidance from Public Health England (relevant UK wide) about decontamination of settings where a possible or confirmed COVID-19 case has spent time while symptomatic.